 What Majors finds so seductive about the Western environment is the “simplicity” of it.

 “In the West, everything is simple, it’s life or death, and there’s no fear of death,” he says.
 “And your morals are exposed at all times.
 It’s a very naked society that you’re living in, and therefore has a lot of truth.
 I really like that.”

 So, when the production was delayed due to the pandemic, Majors stayed put in Santa Fe, riding out the pause until work resumed, and he believes that dedication paid off on screen.
 Even when talking about playing Love, he’s so fully immersed in the character that his natural Southern drawl seems just slightly more prominent.

 “We just showed the Western genre, that there’s a whole ‘nother side to this shit,” he explains.
 “And we could only do that through collaboration, through really deep support and sacrifice.
 Whether that be living in New Mexico for a year, staying up late riding horses, freezing your boots off, all that stuff.
 [With] sacrifice, support and teamwork, we can all really make something great, and that greatness will have universal and international response and recognition.”

 Raised in Texas, the actor was already good with horses, but this production came with a few other learning lessons.
-The movie was only his second time leading a project, after “Lovecraft Country,” and this one boasts an ensemble made up of King, Elba, Zazie Beetz, LaKeith Stanfield, Danielle Deadwyler, RJ Cyler, Edi Gathegi and Delroy Lindo.
+The movie was only his second time leading a project, after “Lovecraft Country,” and this ensemble boasts another slew of heavy-hitters with King, Elba, Zazie Beetz, LaKeith Stanfield, Danielle Deadwyler, RJ Cyler, Edi Gathegi and Delroy Lindo.

 Majors had a hand in recruiting Lindo to play Bass Reeves, the legendary lawman who is considered to be an inspiration for the Lone Ranger.
 The duo had just played father and son in Spike Lee’s “Da 5 Bloods,” forming a close bond.